 Foreign Customs Compliance

-The exporter or seller is responsible for clearing the goods through foreign Customs.
-This includes complying with the foreign country’s import regulations and recordkeeping requirements.
-Do you know anything about import regulations in Brazil or Germany?
-Do you want to be held accountable by foreign Customs authorities if something goes wrong?
-If not, then stay away from DDP.
+DDP also makes the seller responsible for clearing goods through foreign Customs.
+This includes adhering to that country’s import regulations and recordkeeping requirements.
+Do you understand the import procedures in Brazil or Germany?
+Would you be comfortable being held accountable if something goes wrong?
+If not, DDP might not be for you.

 Storage and Demurrage